grantmcconnaughey/grantmcconnaughey.github.io/talks/index.md

     </a>
 </h2>

-At BriteCon 2018 I gave a talk on BriteLines, which one of the projects I currently lead at BriteCore.
+At BriteCon 2018 I gave a talk on BriteLines, which is one of the projects I currently lead at BriteCore.

-In this talk, I demonstrate the capabilities of BriteLines to our users.
+In this talk, I demonstrate the capabilities of BriteLines to our customers.
 This includes:

 * Defining insurance products
 * Data modeling insurance products with Fields and Coverages